HetviPatel1655/Secure-Content-Protection-Simulation/README.md

 4. Select the encryption mode and input file when prompted

 Limitations :
-This project is intended for educational and internship learning purposes No license server, access policy enforcement, or secure key storage Not intended for production DRM usage
+This project is intended for educational learning purposes No license server, access policy enforcement, or secure key storage Not intended for production DRM usage